Link ->

 Links connect webpages.
 They enable readers to navigate through your website and to myriads of other sources of information or entertainment with mere clicks of a fingertip.
 Links make the world wide web a web.

 This page discusses basic links.
-Aneamal also offers a few special-purpose links: links to a target on the same page, metadata links, links to unendorsed destinations and references to a footnote.
+Aneamal also offers a few special-purpose links: links to a target in the same page, metadata links, links to unendorsed destinations and footnote references.

 How to